JeanettKM/JeanettKM_Eksamen_FD-Copy/README.md

 ## Description

-The goal of this project is to develop a modern front-end accommodation booking application for Holidaze, a newly launched accommodation booking site.
+The goal of this project is to develop a modern front-end accommodation booking application for a made up company called Holidaze, a newly launched accommodation booking site.
 I will be achieving this by using what I've learned through my two years of education.

-Holidaze has approached us to develop a brand new front-end for their application.
+Holidaze has approached us/the firm to develop a brand new front-end for their application.
 The project involves creating both customer-facing and admin-facing interfaces, allowing users to book holidays at venues and enabling venue managers to manage their venues and bookings.

 <br>